vt-tlos-pathways/pathways-docs/option2.md

 In the list, you are reminded of the points that each quiz is worth :four: and the state of the assignment in Canvas: published (available to students) or unpublished (unavailable to students). :five:

 To help you match a quiz to the outcome you're currently working on, the list of quizzes also displays a list of Pathways outcomes that have been assigned to questions in the quiz. :six: If there are no outcomes associated with the quiz you want to use, you can click on the name of the quiz to add them now.
+You may only select one quiz per Pathways learning outcome.

 Click the **Select** button for the desired quiz when you're ready to attach it to the outcome.